Friday, 7 September 2018

 The Unexpected Falcon

-We were gifted with an unexpected visit by an unaccompanied falcon whilst making the film for my song 'A Child's Rumour'.
-We could see from the tags on her legs that her name was Ruby.
-She arrived in a very timely manner, a bell sounding her arrival; I had just asked the little girl in the film to run around an oak tree, as if to make a spell.
+We were graced with an unexpected visit from an unaccompanied falcon while making this film.
+From the tags on her legs, we learned her name was Ruby.
+She arrived at a very timely moment, the sound of a bell marking her arrival—just as I had asked the little girl in the film to run around an oak tree, as if casting a spell.

-Ruby stayed for a while on the ground, and performing low swoops over our heads.
+Ruby lingered for a while, hopping along on the ground and performing low swoops over our heads.
 Her raptorial presence amazed and inspired us.
 She then followed us from above as we walked home through the old, wooded pathways by the fields.

-Perhaps our imagination exists beyond ourselves, reaching out for the things we love – and maybe all of nature is listening, waiting for a chance to reach back.
+Perhaps our imagination extends beyond ourselves, reaching out toward the things we love—and maybe all of nature is listening, waiting for a chance to reach back.

 Film here Album here More here